Kashinath Singh: Legacy

 Kashi Ka Assi, published in 2008, is considered his most significant work.
 It is written from an insider's portrait of life on the ghats, the oddball characters and the student politicians from the 1970s.
 The novel is considered to be unique in its detailed portrayal of the colourful life of Varanasi.

 Kashinath Singh is also known for his unique style of writing biographies of literary personalities.
 His memoirs are compiled into the volume Yaad Ho Ki Na Yaad Ho, which won the Sharad Joshi Award.
-Parts of Kashi ka Assi have been adapted to theatre by eminent director Usha Ganguly and the novel is also being adapted into a feature film, Mohalla Assi, by Chandraprakash Dwivedi.
+Parts of Kashi ka Assi have been adapted to theatre by eminent director Usha Ganguly and the novel has also been adapted into a feature film, Mohalla Assi, by Chandraprakash Dwivedi.

 Kashinath Singh received Sahitya Akademi Award for his novel Rehan Par Ragghu in 2011.
 In recent times, Kashinama, a play based on Kashi Ka Assi has been staged 125 times in India and abroad.